When you are about to become a parent you imagine all the things you are going to teach your child.

 The funny thing is, your children will often teach you life lessons that knock you off your feet.
 They sneak up on you when you least expect them and the lessons that you get are amazing and often soul shaking.

 Recently, our oldest son was selected as an MVP and ranked nationally at Offense Defense Football camp.
-He got the opportunity to play on a team with other children from all over the country in an all star game in Atlanta, GA at Kennesaw University.
+He got the opportunity to play on a team with other children from all over the country in an all american game in Atlanta, GA at Kennesaw University.
 While our experience was less than what we expected it to be, he didn’t seem to care.
 It was a great experience for him and he was taking it all in.

 He ended up on a team with much older kids and the team that he played against was full of giants.
 REALLY?!?!
 How do these 11/12 year olds get that big???
 YIKES!